datacarpentry/stata-economics/_episodes/02-data-quality.md

 > {: .solution}
 {: .challenge}

-Reading text data from .csv files can be even more challeging.
+Reading text data from .csv files can be even more challenging.
 Let us read the country names and characteristics.

 ```
 import delimited "data/WDICountry.csv", varnames(1) clear